ansys/pyrocky/doc/source/user_guide/index.rst

 To view comprehensive PrePost Scripting documentation, in the Rocky app, select **Help > Manuals > PrePost Scripting**.

-Most methods of the PrePost Scripting, when called through PyRocky, works in the exact same way they work in the Rocky built-in Python Shell.
+Most methods of PrePost Scripting, when called through PyRocky, work in exactly the same way as in the Rocky built-in Python shell.
 However, there are differences worth noting:

-- ``KAStudy.GetTimeSet``: on PyRocky this method returns a ``numpy.array`` of simulation time steps in seconds (instead of a ``TimeSet`` object).
+- ``RAStudy.GetTimeSet``: In PyRocky, this method returns a ``numpy.array`` of simulation time steps in seconds (instead of a ``TimeSet`` object).
-- ``KAElementItem.GetCurve``: this method is not supported by PyRocky.
-Use ``GetNumpyCurve`` to get resulting curves from study entities.
+- ``KAElementItem.GetCurve``: This method is not supported by PyRocky.
+Use the ``GetNumpyCurve`` method to get resulting curves from study entities.

 Known issues